Daurient13/Neural-Network-with-PyTorch/README.md

 import data with pandas

 # Explanation
+# Quick Exploratory Data Analysis
 unfortunately in PyTorch there is no preprocessor like in Scikit-Learn, because this is a tabular dataset, then in PyTorch still use Scikit-Learn, but if you have entered image data, text data, unstructured data it is very good with PyTorch.

+From the data above, there are several columns with missing values, 'Insulin' has a missing value of 48.70% which will be dropped from the column.
+While the other columns will be left as they are, including the 'SkinThickness' column which has a missing value of almost 30%

+Then check whether the data is balanced.
+The percentage if we use the baseline accuracy is 65%, then this is not imbalanced data.

+# Dataset Splitting
+split the data into X, and y

+X = all columns except the target column.

+y = 'Outcome' as target

+test_size = 0.2 (which means 80% for train, and 20% for test)

+# Data Preprocessing
+Just a reminder that in PyTorch there is no data preprocessor, so I still use Scikit-Learn